Did you know that rejection actually hurts, as in physical pain?

 We’ve already addressed some of these problems in our guide to asking for help professionally.

-However, we also found it helpful to consider the advice of Daniel Galletta, a Psychologist and the Founder of Slide Science, who explained that most of these preconceived notions come from within:
+However, we also found it helpful to consider the advice of Daniel Galletta, a Psychologist who explained that most of these preconceived notions come from within:

 “You should acknowledge that judgment for asking for help comes from within, not from others.
 In addition, instead of seeing questions as a sign of stupidity or inexperience, you should reframe them as a core competency.
 In other words, it’s an expectation of your role that you do ask questions in order to become a subject matter expert in your domain and excel at your job.”